- Applying to study

-Once you enrol, you must pass enough units to progress through to graduation.
-Progression identifies poor academic performance while also giving you an opportunity to address your performance and seek advice and counselling on your options.
-Secondly, it prevents you from having to pay significant fees by continued poor academic performance.
+Once you register, you must successfully complete the subjects required for your program to progress through to graduation.
+Progression checks identify poor academic performance while also giving you an opportunity to address your performance and seek advice and counselling on your options.
+It also prevents you from having to pay significant fees by continued poor academic performance.

-Information on the progression rules and the Progression and Unsatisfactory Academic Progress Policy is available on the progression rules page.
+Information on the progression rules and their outcomes listed in the Progression Policy are available on the Progression Rules page.

 How do I appeal against progression?

-If you are concerned about your grades and would like advice, speak to your Director of Academic Programs straight away.
+If you are concerned about your grades and would like advice, speak to your Academic Program Advisor as soon as possible.
 Western Sydney University also offers counselling and learning support through Student Support Services.
 More information is available on the services and facilities page.